Aball985/DigitalDash/README.md

 ## Goals

 1. Have a visually appealing way of showing the data to the user.
-2. Have data that is interesting, and may be helpful to the
+2. Have data that is interesting and may be helpful to the user.